Gaston III of Foix: Ancestry

 The seal of Gaston II of Foix-Béarn, father of Gaston III.

 The future Gaston III, the only legitimate child of Gaston II of Foix-Béarn and Aliénor of Comminges, was heir to the House of Foix-Béarn.
 The House had been established through the 1252 marriage of Margaret of Béarn – daughter and heiress of Gaston VII, Viscount of Béarn – to Roger-Bernard III, Count of Foix.
 Since the reign of Gaston II, the family held the Viscounty of Lautrec and the lowlands of the Albigeois.
 (Note: Granted as a reward for assistance to King Philip VI of France at the start of the Hundred Years’ War.)
 The Foix-Béarn family was related to all the southern families of nobility in France at that time.
-Gaston II's mother, Joan of Artois, Countess of Foix, was the great-granddaughter of Robert I, Count of Artois, brother of Saint Louis.

 Gaston III's family tree, beginning at the marriage of Roger-Bernard III, Count of Foix to Margaret of Béarn.

-Following Gaston VII’s death in 1290, the House held a patchwork of territories along the Pyrenees.
+Following Gaston VII's death in 1290, the House held a patchwork of territories along the Pyrenees.
 To the west lay Béarn, Marsan, Gabardan, and Captieux – forming part of the Duchy of Aquitaine.
 Further east lay territories held by the King of France.
 The County of Foix constituted the main component of this region and included Donezan; to the south, the Counts of Foix also served as co-princes of Andorra alongside the Bishops of Urgell.
 Finally, the House of Foix-Béarn controlled the small but strategic province of Nébouzan, positioned between the western holdings around Orthez and the eastern lands surrounding Foix.

 The domain of Gaston III of Foix-Béarn as it was in 1343.

-Aliénor was the youngest child of Bernard VII, Count of Comminges, and was either dedicated to celibacy or the convent until her uncle's intervention.
-After several of her children died in infancy, Aliénor was approaching her forties when she gave birth to Gaston III.
-(Note: A high age in the Middle Ages, Aliénor was closer to the age of a grandmother of the time.)
+Aliénor, youngest child of Bernard VII, Count of Comminges, had several of her children die in infancy.
+Approaching her forties when she gave birth to Gaston III, (Note: A high age in the Middle Ages, Aliénor was closer to the age of a grandmother of the time.)
 Though the marriage between Gaston II and Aliénor was not particularly warm, Gaston II still regarded his wife with respect and esteem.